Tony Lawson Senior Pastor

 Bro.
 Tony Lawson and his family joined the Highland Park family in September 2019.
 We are excited to have Bro.
 Tony, his wife Sara, and their children Asher, Felicity, and Sophie as part of our church family.

-He has degrees from both Oklahoma Baptist University and Southwestern Baptist Theological Seminary, and has been in ministry since 2009; serving as Pastor for the last 7 years.
+He has degrees from both Oklahoma Baptist University and Southwestern Baptist Theological Seminary, and has been in ministry since 2009; serving in Pastoral ministry for the last 9 years.

 Bro.
 Tony loves spending time with his family, fishing, sports, and watching movies.
 Sara’s passion is being a full-time mom and homemaker, and she enjoys reading, being artistically creative, and, though they are no pros, Sara and Tony both really enjoy going bowling.